ServiceNow flags Middle East deal delays, shares crash - Reuters

 Related coverage based on topic and tags

-Indian shares advance as oil falls on Middle East hopes - Reuters
+Indian shares fall as oil jumps on renewed escalation in the Middle East - Reuters